MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/intrastat.md

 - System makes sure to include Intrastat transactions with Entry/Exit Points in EU Country
 - System makes sure to include sales and purchase documents (i.e. Credit Memos) posted with the **Correction** check box as inserted in the Intrastat journal with the same type as documents they are correcting, but with opposite sign for Non-physical Transfer documents and with the opposite type for documents marked as Physical Transfer
 - System makes sure the reversed Intrastat transactions (i.e. using Undo Receipt/Shipment) are excluded from reporting (both revered and reversing Intrastat transactions)
-- System makes sure the Item Charges are (not) included, adjusted and calculated in Intrastat Amount and Statistical Amount according to the user’s setup in Stat.
+- System makes sure the Item Charges are (not) included, adjusted and calculated in Intrastat Amount and Statistical Amount according to the user's setup in Stat.
 Reporting Setup, Item Charges, Shipment Methods and Item Charge Assignments
 - System makes sure the Supplementary Units of Measure are used while preparing Intrastat Journal lines
 - System makes sure the correct data source is used for Tariff No., Net Weight and Country/Region of Origin according to Stat.
 Reporting Setup